 In 2016, two new award categories were introduced and the program was renamed the Virginia's Outstanding STEM Awards.
-Award categories include Virginia’s Outstanding Scientists and the Governor’s Award for Science Innovation, alongside the new categories: STEM Catalyst and STEM Phenom.
+In 2018, an award for a Virginia educator was added.
+Award categories include Virginia’s Outstanding Scientist, alongside the new categories: STEM Catalyst, STEM Conductor and STEM Phenom.

 Virginia's Outstanding Scientist honors those scientists who, through their research and commitment to science, have made a recent contribution to basic scientific research that extends the boundaries of any field of science.